Use Proc Summary in SAS With Examples

 proc print data=summaryWeight;

-• Weight: The numerical value for the corresponding descriptive statistic.
+• Weight: This variable column contains the numerical value for the corresponding descriptive statistic listed in the _STAT_ column.

-• The total number of observations was 158.
+• The total number of observations (N) used was 158 (meaning one observation was missing a weight value).

-For example, we can use the following code to calculate descriptive statistics for the Weight and Height variables:
+We use the following code to calculate descriptive statistics for both the Weight and Height variables:

 /*calculate descriptive statistics for Weight and Height variables*/